itsJASPERr/blog-recipes/tofu-scramble.md

 ### Ingredients

-- 200g Tofu
+- 200g tofu
-- 1/2 Lime
+- 1/2 lime
-- 2 Clove Garlic
+- 2 cloves garlic
-- 1 Red Onion
+- 1 red onion
-- 1 Tsp Olive Oil
+- 1 tsp olive oil
-- 1/2 Zucchini
+- 1/2 zucchini
-- 1 Red Pepper
+- 1 red pepper
-- 1 Red Chili
+- 1 red chili
-- 2 Tspn Nutritional Yeast
-- 2 Tbsp Rosemary
+- 2 tsp nutritional yeast
-- 1 Tbsp Black Pepper
+- 1 tbs black pepper
 - 1 Pinch Sea Salt
+- 2 tbs rosemary
-- 2 Tspn Cayenne
+- 2 tbs cayenne
-- 1 Tspn Kurkuma
+- 1 tbs kurkuma
-- 1 Tspn Curry
+- 1 tbs curry

 ### Instructions

-1. Heat Olive Oil in a pan
+1. Heat olive oil in a pan
-2. Scramble the Tofu into the pan.
+2. Scramble the tofu into the pan with your hands.
 Fry for ~5 minutes, medium heat.
-3. Cut Onion into Slices, Chop Garlic
+3. Cut onion into slices, chop garlic
-4. Push Tofu to one side in the pan to make space for the garlic and onion
+4. Push tofu to one side in the pan to make space for the garlic and onion
 5. Add more olive oil and garlic and onion
 6. Fry until glossy / slightly fried
-6. Dice Zucchini and Pepper, Chop Chili, add to pan
+6. Dice zucchini and bell pepper, chop chili, add to pan
 7. Add nutritional yeast and spices
 8. Fry until desired consistency
 9. serve